rtk5/Canvas-Clue/README.md

 ---

 **Canvas Clue** is your opportunity to shine in data analysis and machine learning.
-Register today, bring your detective skills, and prepare to stop the heist! 🎉
+Put on your thinking caps, bring your detective skills, and prepare to stop the heist! 🎉